dreamcatcher-tech/network/Inbox/2023-03-27 1147 DRE use of funds.md

 Related to [[2023-02-03 1621 expansion plans]]

 If we can spend funds and get NFT'd results that can be published and used as reasons to raise more financing, then we have spent money well.
 The money should be used as a way to gain information about the suitability of our overall system, and the specific application which we choose.

+Would be like using confluence with Kharkiv - the primary study was the flow of information that resulted in the completion of tasks.